srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

 ////
 ///

 Once this is done, you should be able to ping the gateway IP that you assigned in the Routed Interface resource from the client's shell.
-The examples are provided for `client11`.
+The examples are provided for :material-server: client11.

 /// tab | IPv4